Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 ### Program constants and globals

 - `HTTP_REQUEST_HEADERS`: Headers to pass to the HTTP request.
 This is used to reduce the chance of the scraper getting blocked.
 - `LEAGUES`: A matrix of data that determines how the scraper works.
-The reason this is so complicated because of Transfermarkt and Scotland.
+The reason this is so complicated is because of Transfermarkt and Scotland.
 By column...
     1. The first column is the league id.
 League ids must go from 1,2,...,N, which must reside in the first N rows of the matrix.
     2. The second column is the name of the league (according to Transfermarkt).
     3. The third column is the Transfermarkt league id.